 I dont know about you, but I am stupidly excited!

 Marc Armitage is a consultant, researcher and writer in play, playing and playwork.
-He has been a profesional Playworker for more than thirty-years and freelance since 1989.
+He has been a profesional Playworker for a looooong time and hass been freelance since 1989.

 He regularly travels the world speaking to groups of professionals from a broad spectrum of work sectors in the children and young peoples workforce including playworkers, early educators, primary and secondary school teachers, out-of-school people, parks and playground designers, politicians, policy makers and many others.